-The main question is whether publishing a model belongs to the core research (or scientific) activity, which is not part of placing it on the market or putting it into service.
-Uploading research artefacts to repositories like GitHub, Hugging Face or Colab may simplify further research and initiate a new development loop.
+The main question is whether publishing a model belongs to the core research (or scientific) activity (which is not part of placing it on the market or putting it into service).
+Uploading research artifacts to repositories like GitHub, Hugging Face or Colab may simplify further research and initiate a new development loop (See \citet{gorwa2024moderating} for governance challenges).
 Please note first that ``making available on the market'' does not require any payment and can be done free of charge (Art.
 3(10)).
-Thus, just because ML research artefacts can be downloaded from repositories without any fee does not imply that they have not been placed on the market (for a discussion of the open-source exception, see below). \\ Uploading code and models could be seen as an integral part of scientific research.
-Major machine learning conferences such as NeurIPS --- the primary research outlets for machine learning-related research --- encourage researchers to publish their models and code\footnote{See \url{https://neurips.cc/Conferences/2025/CallForPapers}.}.
-It is the standard (recommended) practice to publish code and models \citep{pineau2021improving} when submitting a paper within the research community.
+Thus, just because ML research artifacts can be downloaded from repositories without any fee does not imply that they have not been placed on the market (for a discussion of the open-source exception, see below and \cite{Commission_2025}). \\ Uploading code and models could be seen as an integral part of scientific research.
+Major machine learning conferences such as NeurIPS --- the primary research outlets for machine learning-related research --- encourage researchers to publish their models and code.\footnote{See \url{https://neurips.cc/Conferences/2025/CallForPapers}.} It is the standard (recommended) practice to publish code and models \citep{pineau2021improving} when submitting a paper within the research community.

 However, uploading the models and code might not belong to the core research activity.
-The Oxford dictionary defines research as ``systematic investigation or inquiry aimed at contributing to the knowledge of a theory, topic, etc., by careful consideration, observation, or study of a subject''\footnote{\url{https://www.oed.com/dictionary/research_n1?tab=meaning_and_use\#25922908}.}.
-Still, one can argue that uploading research artefacts wouldn't be necessary to perform the core ML research activity.
+The Oxford dictionary defines research as ``systematic investigation or inquiry aimed at contributing to the knowledge of a theory, topic, etc., by careful consideration, observation, or study of a subject''.\footnote{\url{https://www.oed.com/dictionary/research_n1?tab=meaning_and_use\#25922908}.} Still, one can argue that uploading research artefacts wouldn't be necessary to perform the core ML research activity.
 According to the wording of the Oxford dictionary, it can be argued that uploading research artefacts is not part of ``systematic investigation or inquiry aimed at contributing to the knowledge''.
 See also Figure \ref{fig:ML_Workflow} for illustration.

-The act of publishing a system, in other words, placing it on the market or making it available on the EU market, might fall out of the scope of the scientific research exception.
+The act of publishing a system, in other words, placing it on the market or making it available on the EU market, falls out of the scope of the scientific research exception.